StephenOwusuB/Monitoring-Honeypot-Attacks-with-Microsoft-Sentinel-A-Home-Lab-Project/README.md

 <br />
 <br />
 <p align="center">
-<b>I decided to do the lab again.
-I wanted to give attackers more time to attack the exposed VM so more locations could be represented on the world map.
-My decision paid off.
-I’m very happy that this time a more diverse group of threat actors decided to attack my VM, which resulted in this version of the world map.</b>  <br/>
+<b>I decided to repeat the lab to give attackers more time to target the exposed VM, ensuring a broader representation of locations on the world map.
+This decision proved successful, as a more diverse group of threat actors attacked my VM this time, resulting in a richer version of the world map.</b>  <br/>
 </p>

 ![worldmap2](https://user-images.githubusercontent.com/108043108/226672121-d80091a0-6f7b-4f1d-b5bd-d9416823c6bf.JPG)